-Common stock offered by us Common stock, par value \$0.01 per share, having aggregate sales proceeds of up to for their own accounts.
+Common stock offered by us

+Common stock, par value \$0.01 per share, having aggregate sales proceeds of up to commercially reasonable efforts, or to one or more of our sales agents as principal for their own accounts.
 See "Plan of Distribution."